C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: The two standard examples

 The \emph{kernel} of such an amalgam is the subgroup

 of $C$, namely the largest subgroup of $C$ which is normal in both $A$ and $B$.
-An amalgam is \begin{itemize} \item[$\bullet$] \emph{faithful} if its kernel is reduced to $\{1\}$, equivalently if the action of $\Gamma$ on $T$ is faithful. \end{itemize} With the notation of Proposition \ref{C*simpleamalg}, observe that
+An amalgam is \begin{itemize} \item[$\bullet$] \emph{faithful} if its kernel is reduced to $\{1\}$, equivalently if the action of $\Gamma$ on $T$ is faithful. \end{itemize} With the notation of Claim (i) of Theorem~\ref{MainResult} observe that